vscode-neovim/vscode-neovim/README.md

 **Neovim 0.4+** is required.
 Any version lower than that won't work.
 Many linux distributions have an **old** version of neovim in their package repo - always check what version are you installing.

+### WSL

+If you want to use WSL version of neovim, set `useWSL` configuration toggle and specify linux path to nvim binary. `wsl.exe` windows binary and `wslpath` linux binary are required for this. `wslpath` must be available through `$PATH` linux env setting.

 ## Features

 * Almost fully feature-complete VIM integration by utilizing neovim